tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### 2. How Is It Spreading So Quickly ?

-Later, we'll ask the really interesting questions related to the Coronavirus and SARS-CoV-2 ( the name COVID-19 is old news :) ).
+Later, we'll ask the really interesting questions related to the Coronavirus and COVID-19.
 We'll also look at the more *human* aspect of things and talk about what lies ahead in the future for humanity and whether pandemics like this one will become a part of our lives (?!?).

 ## The biggest advantage of true understanding is that we'll be able to get all the virology memes!